Kairotic/liveloom/paper/paper.md

 other together, or travelling in opposite directions.
-By embracing this error I arrived at a (to me) surprising, pleasing, and subtle result, although there are undoubtedly many such surprises on the way to becoming an experienced weaver.
+By embracing this error I arrived at a (to me) surprising, pleasing, and subtle result, although there are undoubtedly many such surprises on the way to becoming an experienced weaver, and I have far to go.

 ## Weaving the edit